My Gal Sal

 Writer(s): Paul Dresser (see lyrics here)

-First charted: 5 February 1907
+First Charted: February 5, 1907

-Peak: 110 US (Click for codes to singles charts.)
+Peak: 110 US, 3 GA (Click for codes to singles charts.)

 Theodore Dreiser was a famous American novelist whose brother, Paul, struck out to create his own identity by changing his last name to Dresser.
-He had a theatre background who sang in medicine shows and with the Billy Rice Minstrels.
-RA

-Dresser was “a gargantuan man” RA of nearly 300 pounds WK who “wrote gigantic songs.”
+He had a theatre background and sang in medicine shows and with the Billy Rice Minstrels.
+RA He was “a gargantuan man” RA of nearly 300 pounds who “wrote gigantic songs.”
 RA He was known as an emotional person who shed tears when composing sentimental songs.

 People of the era loved sentimental songs, but few have endured through the decades like this one.
 Part of the song’s success can be attributed to Dresser’s ability to avoid clichés and infuse his songs with originality.
 RA It is speculated that “My Gal Sal” is about a woman with whom Dresser had a long-term relationships.
 Her name was Annie Brace, but her professional name was Sallie Walker.
 She was the proprietor of the most prominent brothel in Evansville, Illinois.
 WK

 However, it was his wife, Louise, who introduced the song in vaudeville.
 TY2 Dresser predicted the song would sell a million copies, but he didn’t live to see it happen.
 “My Gal Sal,” also known as “They Call Her Frivolous Sal,” TY2 was the last song he ever wrote RA and it was also his greatest hit.
 DJ He died in 1906 at age 48.